-[box]Modifications City is proposing to original TIGER proposal [/box] [box style=”alert”]Update[/box]
+[alert type=”muted”]Modifications City is proposing to original TIGER proposal [/alert] [box style=”alert”]Update[/alert]

 Providence is moving forward with an altered – and slightly cheaper – version of its proposed streetcar line.